 John Cannan (e-mail: firstname.lastname@example.org; 215.571.4777; Room L310) is a Research and Instructional Services Librarian.
 He received his law degree from the University of Maryland, School of Law and practiced historic preservation and land use law in Baltimore.
 After obtaining his MLS from the University of Maryland, College of Library and Information Science, he was assistant law librarian at the Montgomery County (MD) Circuit Court Law Library and then a legal information analyst with the Law Library of Congress.
 He is a frequent writer on legal and legal research topics and author of “Are Public Law Librarians Immune from Suit?
 Muddying the Already Murky Waters of Law Librarian Liability,” which was published in the Law Library Journal.
 His current research interests are legal information services for self represented litigants, legislative history, Web 2.0 and judicial rules.

 Peter J. Egler (e-mail: email@example.com, 215.571.4776; Room L311) is a Research and Instructional Services Librarian.
-Peter has a JD from the Catholic University of America, and a Master of Library and Information Science degree from the University of Pittsburgh.
+Peter has a Juris Doctor degree from the Catholic University of America and a Master of Library and Information Science degree from the University of Pittsburgh.
 He is also a member of the Pennsylvania bar.
 Prior to working at Drexel, Peter spent five years working at the Sacramento County Public Law Library in Sacramento, California and five years working at the University of Houston Law Center’s library in Houston, Texas.
 His research interests focus on state legal research issues.
 Peter teaches the law school’s class on Pennsylvania Legal Research.